edev2383/Fetch/README.md

 # Fetch
 An abstraction to JS async/await fetch() requests to standardize the response format

 While working on a large project with many async/await fetch() requests, I wanted to eliminate all of the extraneous code from each request.
-All of my requests followed the same format:
+All of my requests followed a similar format:

 ```javascript